BeeINSIGHT/CouchDB-Assembler/README.md

 Use this Visual Studio project for development.
 Configure database URL, username and password in `App.config` (make sure you're not commiting passwords to public repos).

-Design documents are read from the `_design` folder (configured as the working directory in the project file).
+Design documents are built from the `_design` folder.
+Other JSON documents can be placed besides the `_design` directory.
 Only files copied to output are compiled (don't forget to set "Copy if newer").

 Running the project assembles the design documents and uploads them to the database.